servo/rust-url/idna/README.md

 * The ContextJ rules are now implemented and always enabled, so input that fails those rules is rejected.
 * The `Idna::to_ascii_inner` method has been removed.
 It didn't make sense as a public method, since callers were unable to figure out if there were errors.
 (A GitHub search found no callers for this method.)
 * Punycode labels whose decoding does not yield any non-ASCII characters are now treated as being in error.
+* When turning off default cargo features, the cargo feature `compiled_data` needs to be explicitly enabled.